 The Year 8 Options will be collected using Microsoft Forms.
-We will send a link to the form you need to complete closer to the deadline in March.
-There is an example of a completed form below for you see what you will have to do.
+We will send a link to the form you need to complete closer to the deadline in March, it will be sent to the students ws account not the parents or home email.
+There is an example of a form below for you see what you will have to do.